voedger/reqmd/worklog.md

 ### Cool prompts and other findings

 - Copilot.Claude: Is it clear how to implement ### Tracing section from the #file:requirements.md ?
 Ref. #interfaces.go  ,#models.go  #scanner.go  #applier.go  #tracer.go.
 Ask questions, if needed.👍
+- Copilot.CLaude: Is `design.md/### Apply Regmdjson actions` clear to implement applyReqmdjsons()?
+Ask questions if needed.
+  - ⚡Yes, the requirements in design.md are clear and the available code provides all needed functionality.
+Let me summarize the key requirements and implementation details:
+  - Create a new chat if requirements/design are changed
 - Copilot.Claude: Finalize the `design.md/##Changes processing` section.
 Ask questions, if needed.
 - Copilot.Claude: Implement dummy analyzer in analyzer.go.
 Ref. #interfaces.go , #models.go #scanner.go #applier.go #tracer
 - Me: Oops, models.go does not match the design (created it manually)
 - It is cool to review each function using UI (it is way faster then Copilot) but it takes more time in total
-- Coversions is made reading lines one by one and tracking status (finit automation)
+- Provide implementation details: coversions is made reading lines one by one and tracking the status (finite-state machine)